JackieLaw/TimePicker/README.md

 ![Example](/screenshot.png)

 # Installation
 The time picker has no dependencies.
-Include the classes TimePicker.cs, TimePickerInputController.cs, and ClockMath.cs in your project.
+Include the files Time.cs,  TimePicker.cs, TimePickerInputController.cs, and ClockMath.cs in your project.
 You can then use the TimePicker in your XAML like this:

 ```xaml
 <!-- Namespace declaration -->